tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

 Call was processed by host sticky-svc-689b4b7876-cv5t9 for user ricky and it took 5.0002721s
 ```

 The first request (as expected) will take 5 seconds.
-If you make a couple of more requests, you will see that some of them will also take 5 seconds and some of them (being directed to one of the previous pods), will take significantly less, perhaps 500 microseconds.
+If you make a couple of more requests, you will see that some of them will also take 5 seconds, and some of them (being directed to one of the previous pods) will take significantly less, perhaps 500 microseconds.

 With the creation of a sticky session, we want to achieve that all subsequent requests finish within a matter of microseconds, instead of taking 5 seconds.
 The sticky session settings can be configured in a destination rule for the service.